Laplace hyperfunctions via \v{C}ech-Dolbeault cohomology: Various expressions of Laplace hyperfunctions

-for any $W_2 \subset W_1$ in $\mathcal{W}(\hat{U})$ and any $f \in \oexp(W_1)$.
+for any $W_2 \subset W_1$ in $\mathcal{W}(U)$ and any $f \in \oexp(W_1)$.
 Furthermore the induced morphism

-becomes an isomorphism. \end{teo} \begin{oss} If $W \in \mathcal{W}(\hat{U})$ is cohomologically trivial, that is, it satisfies the conditions A1.~and A2.~given in Subsection {\ref{sec:functrial-contstruction}}, then $b_W$ coincide with the boundary value map constructed in the subsection. \end{oss}
+becomes an isomorphism. \end{teo} \begin{oss}{ } If $W \in \mathcal{W}(U)$ is cohomologically trivial, that is, it satisfies the condition A2.~given in Subsection {\ref{sec:functrial-contstruction}}, then $b_W$ coincide with the boundary value map functorially constructed in Subsection {\ref{sec:functrial-contstruction}} (see also Subsection 3.1 in \cite{KU}, where the boundary value map was constructed in a functorial way). \end{oss}